HtechCloud/SecondRepo/README.md

 # SecondRepo
-This is Second Repository created straight on GitHub Server
+This is Second Repository created straight on GitHub Server!!